eriksjolund/cg/tools/README.md

 - tumour samples => not straight forward to compare concordance
 - "focused exome" (or other < exome) panels => doesn't cover enough SNPs

-## Chanjo 🐼 / MM
+## Chanjo :panda_face: / MM

-Sequencing coverage analysis for clinical purposes.
-Helps answer the general question of which regions of an exome which is not sufficiently covered.

 - **GitHub**: [robinandeer/chanjo](https://github.com/robinandeer/chanjo)
 - **GitHub**: [robinandeer/chanjo-report](https://github.com/robinandeer/chanjo-report)
 - **Database**: MySQL, `clinical-db:3306/chanjo4`

+Sequencing coverage analysis for clinical purposes.
+Helps answer the general question of which regions of an exome which is not sufficiently covered.

 We generate input for _Chanjo_ by running _Sambamba_ with pre-defined quality filters in MIP.

-    ⚙️ completeness levels: 10, 15, 20, 50, 100
+    :gear: completeness levels: 10, 15, 20, 50, 100

 Results are uploaded along with data to other tools.
 Data is visualized in a set of coverage reports that are available from _Scout_.